hapax/hapax.github.io/assets/teaching.md

 I want you to imagine a reality, not so different from our own, where you were forced to take *hiking classes* in high school.

+(In fact, it seemed like a sort of toy version of philosophy where everything really obeyed its definition.)